 Don’t have enough time for writing?

-If only you weren’t working full time and have family commitments, you would surely be writing more, wouldn’t you?
+If only you weren’t working full time and have family commitments, you would have put much more into writing, wouldn’t you?

-Well, not really.
+Well, you wouldn’t have,really.
 The grass is always greener on the other side.

 Time Isn’t the Missing Ingredient

-If you meet a full-time writer working independently, don’t be surprised if he or she complains that she can’t get enough done although the hours are there.
+If you meet a full-time writer working independently, don’t be surprised if he or she complaining about time shortage although the hours are there.